sputnikdev/eclipse-smarthome-bluetooth-binding/tags.md

 # iTag

+**IMPORTANT**: There is a problem with cheap “iTag” trackers - they look all the same, but there are actually two different hardware/firmware they use.
+One of them is bad, you cannot use it at all as it just turns off after some time if not connected (effectively if you leave your house and come back, it will be off).
+Another version is good, but you never know what you are ordering on aliexpress (or similar online store).
+For example, I (author) ordered the most “popular” iTag on aliexpress, the item had around 2000 orders, but it turned out it is a bad unit.
+And then I ordered another one with only ~200 orders - and it worked great.
+A general advice would be to order different ones from different stores just to try and then do a bulk order.

 ## Discovery

 Normally these devices are identified automatically by the binding as a "ble" device.
 Once added in OpenHab/SmartHome they look like that: